Anthem Records discography: Catalog number formats and distribution

 The catalog number formats listed below apply to the majority of Anthems releases since 1977.
-Singles and promos follow different rules and there are also a few oddities listed at the bottom.
+Singles and promos follow different rules; there are also a few oddities listed at the bottom.
 Also, Columbia House and BMG Direct versions of Anthem Products do not follow the formats listed below consistently.

 Under Polydor

 Anthem officially formed in May 1977.
 Initially, the label was distributed by Polydor (now a part of Universal), but that only lasted until March 1978.
 During that time, release numbers 1001 to 1012 (possible 1013 as well) were issued with the catalog number format ANR-Z-XXXX (vinyl) and 8AN-Z-XXXX (8-track) where Z is either the number of discs or sides (for vinyl) and the X's represent the release number.

 Under Capitol-EMI

 Beginning in March 1978 until October 1989, Anthem was distributed by Capitol-EMI (now Capitol Records; also now a part of Universal).
 During this time, budget vinyl reissues of some titles were released with the catalog number format ANR-Z-6XX where Z is either the number of discs of the number of sides and the X's represent the last two digits of the release number.
 Budget versions appear for at least the first twelve releases (possibly more).